Stock Take: How To Do Them Accurately

 - You can monitor business performance and subsequently, make sound stock-based decisions such as adjusting your pricing strategy or reducing the amount of safety stock on hand

-- Inventory accuracy can deteriorate over time following a stock count, so should be done frequently (rolling)
+- Inventory accuracy can deteriorate over time following a stock count, so should be done frequently (rolling, regular stock control)

 - You can improve your cash flow (by up to 8% if inaccuracies are corrected) and monitor profit margins across your product range.

 It all began in 2010, when James Hyde and James Strachan couldn’t find a modern shipping service for the eCommerce business they ran.
 Faced with messy warehouses based on out-dated systems, they decided to build their own.

 We’ve not stood still since, helping hundreds of online brands scale up – and scaling with them.